The candidates on this list have the 10 nominations required to be on the election ballot and have completed the application.

 He got his PhD degree on Computer Science from Fudan University at Shanghai in 2004, and joined Intel after graduating from the school.

 Nominated by: Egle Sigler Matias A. Castro.
-Mark Collier Sean McGinnis Allison Randal Aeva van der Veen ChangBo Guo MARIA JOSE TORRES MALDONADO Eric Fried Graham Hayes
+Mark Collier Sean McGinnis Allison Randal Aeva Black ChangBo Guo MARIA JOSE TORRES MALDONADO Eric Fried Graham Hayes

-I started my working career in technology close to twenty years ago.
+Julia started her career in technology over twenty years ago.
 It has surely not been an average career, but a career where I've continually learned and evolved to fulfill the need.
 In a sense, it all started with Linux and answering some questions about installing Linux.
 This started a journey into computer networking and eventually shifted to a systems engineering focus with a stop-over in data center operations.

-In a sense, I found a home in OpenStack in 2014 and the Ironic project in 2015 because of many years spent working with physical hardware in data centers.
+In a sense, Julia found a home in OpenStack in 2014 and the Ironic project in 2015 because of many years spent working with physical hardware in data centers.

-I presently work for Red Hat as a Principal Software Engineer, where my upstream focus has been Ironic for the past few years, and my downstream focus has been on helping lead adoption and use of Ironic.
+Julia presently work for Red Hat as a Principal Software Engineer, where her upstream focus has been Ironic for the past few years, and her downstream focus has been on helping lead adoption and use of Ironic.

-Nominated by: Egle Sigler Mohammed Naser Sean McGinnis Allison Price ChangBo Guo MARIA JOSE TORRES MALDONADO Graham Hayes Aeva van der Veen Stephan Lagerholm Rob Hirschfeld
+Nominated by: Egle Sigler Mohammed Naser Sean McGinnis Allison Price ChangBo Guo MARIA JOSE TORRES MALDONADO Graham Hayes Aeva Black Stephan Lagerholm Rob Hirschfeld